range-vs/auto-clear-folder/README.md

 # Auto clear temp folder
 Automatic system for clear temp folder.
+Langauge and library: C/C++ and WinAPI.

 The this system clearing your folders automatic.
 For correctly working your should create path.txt and copy config.ini in root folder, where located your application.